nygupta/Particle-Dodger/README.md

 # **WAVE**
 Wave is a fun to play game.
-If you colide with any of the particle your helth bar will decrease and eventually game will over.
+If you collide with any of the particles your health bar will decrease and eventually game will over.
-Refer the below images for a sneekpeack into the game.
+Refer the below images for a sneak peack into the game.
 Download the game and Have fun. :) :)
 ![menu](https://github.com/nygupta/Wave-Game/blob/master/Images/menu.png)
 ![help](https://github.com/nygupta/Wave-Game/blob/master/Images/help.png)